open-telemetry/oteps/text/0156-columnar-encoding.md

 ![All trials](img/0156_All%20trials.png)

-By selecting the highest value range for the compression ratio, it is possible to get a more precise idea of the optimal parameters for the log system in OTLP Arrow.
+By selecting the highest value range for the compression ratio, it is possible to get a more precise idea of the optimal parameters for the log system in OTel Arrow.
 This is represented by the following diagram:

 ![Best trials](img/0156_Best%20trials.png)